-Lemma 4.
-Consider sequences for which all bins in the optimal packing are good (as defined above).
+Lemma 4 Consider sequences for which all bins in the optimal packing are good (as defined above).
 There is an online algorithm that receives o(n) bits of advice and achieves a competitive ratio of 4/3.

-Proof.
-Call an item small if it is smaller than or equal to 1/6 and large otherwise.
-The advice bits define the approximate sizes of all large items with a precision of $\varepsilon'$ .
-The amount of advice will be roughly $2^{1/\varepsilon'} \log n$ which is o(n) for constant values of $\varepsilon'$ .
+Proof Call an item small if it is smaller than or equal to 1/6 and large otherwise.
+The advice bits define the approximate sizes of all large items with a precision of ε' , i.e., it gives the count for each possible rounded item size.
+The amount of advice will be roughly $\frac{1}{s'} \log n$, which is o(n) for constant values of ε' .
 The online algorithm A can build the optimal approximate packing of large items.
 In such a packing, there is a reserved space of size at most $x + \varepsilon'$ for any large item of size x.
 The algorithm considers this packing as a partial packing and initializes the level of each bin to be the total sizes of approximated items in that bin.
-For packing an item x, if x is large, A packs it in the space reserved for it in the approximate packing.
+To pack an item x, if x is large, A places it in the space reserved for it in the approximate packing.
 It also updates the level of the bin to reflect the actual size of x.
-If x is small, A simply applies the First-Fit strategy to pack x in a bin of the partial packing (and opens a new bin for it if necessary).
+If x is small, \mathbb{A} simply applies the First-Fit strategy to pack x in a bin of the partial packing (and opens a new bin for it if necessary).
 We prove that A is 4/3-competitive.
 In the final packing by A, call a bin "red" if all items packed in it are small items and call it "blue" otherwise (the blue bins constitute the approximated packing at the beginning).
 There are two cases to consider.